hughlobel/hughlobel-gatsby/src/pages/projects/MSDP.app.md

 **Problem #3.** The executable for the file is slightly over one gigabyte in size.
 On affordable hosting services, files of this size are not permitted, or if they are allowed, download slowly for the visitor.
 When downloading the application from the server that hosted the 1.0 version of MSDP, users could expect to wait 20-30 minutes to download this much data.

 **Solution #3:** Amazon Web Services (AWS)' S3 provided the perfect solution to this dilemma.
-By hosting the files on Amazon, users can download the executable at the same speeds available to industry leaders.
+By hosting the files on Amazon's servers, users can download the executable at the same speeds available to industry leaders.
 Along with S3, AWS was also utilized to provide functions that would normally be available on websites that leverage a persistent server.